HOME PRODUCT INFO COOKING TOPICS OPERATING TIPS & MODS VIDEOS RESOURCES FORUMS SHOPPING

 Basting

 Should you baste?
 Yes, if you want to, or if a recipe suggests it.
 Just remember that every time you open the cooker, you lose heat and extend the cooking time a bit.
-If you're cooking a self-basted turkey, however, it may not be necessary.
+If you’re cooking a self-basting turkey, however, it may not be necessary.
+When I cook a whole turkey, I just brush the skin with vegetable oil or melted butter before putting it in the WSM and that’s it.

 Vertical Vs. Horizontal Cooking

 I prefer to cook a turkey on the top cooking grate, breast side up, just like in the oven.
 I have used a vertical roasting stand on the bottom cooking grate, but this method has several problems.
-If you put water in the water pan, then the breast cooks faster than the legs/thighs, because the cooker is hotter at the level of the breast than at the legs/thighs.
-If you use an empty water pan (my preferred method for poultry), then the radiant heat coming off the empty pan cooks the legs/thighs faster than the breast.
-That's why I gave up on vertical roasting and just smoke the turkey on the top cooking grate.
+If you put water in the water pan, then the breasts cook faster than the legs/thighs because the cooker is hotter at the level of the breasts.
+If you use an empty water pan (my preferred method for poultry), the radiant heat coming off the empty pan cooks the legs/thighs faster than the breasts.
+This is why I gave up on vertical roasting and now smoke turkeys horizontally on the grate.

-Big turkeys will only fit vertically on the bottom grate.
-If using a vertical stand, put some water in the pan to protect the legs/thighs, and place foil over the breasts/wings at some point during the process to keep them from overcooking.
+Really big turkeys will only fit vertically on the bottom grate.
+If using a vertical stand, put some water in the pan to protect the legs/thighs, and place foil over the breasts/wings at some point to keep them from overcooking.

 Cooker Temperature